ArdaniahJ/ArdaniahJ/README.md

 *  Currently seeking a job as a $\color{magenta}{\textsf{Data Analyst.}}$ or $\color{magenta}{\textsf{Data Engineer.}}$
-*  Apart from tech-coding, I am also range from anime-lover, an avid manga/manhwa/book reader, illustrator, to chocolate-lover.
+*  Apart from exploring the data field, I am also range from anime-lover, an avid manga/manhwa/book reader, illustrator, to chocolate-lover.
 This is what my fully fuel.
 Let me know if we're gangs 👾 Nice to meet you all.

 #